nicejade/nice-front-end-tutorial/tutorial/tools-tutorial.md

 - [bash-it](https://github.com/Bash-it/bash-it): <sub>A community Bash framework.</sub>
 - [Amp](https://github.com/jmacdonald/amp): <sub>A text editor for your terminal.</sub>
 - [facebook/fb-adb](https://github.com/facebook/fb-adb): <sub>A better shell for Android devices.</sub>
+- [subfinder](https://github.com/projectdiscovery/subfinder): <sub>Subfinder is a subdomain discovery tool that discovers valid subdomains for websites.
+Designed as a passive framework to be useful for bug bounties and safe for penetration testing.</sub>

 ### 建站工具